|

 Lanchester is on point for the short but iconic

 sequences featuring the Bride.
-A tight script
+A tight script is directed

-camerawork make it all come to life.
+all come to life.

-The Monster is also developed further in this
+The Monster is also

-movie, quite in line with Shelley's original
+developed further in this movie, quite in line

-novel, and learns to speak, although limited to
+with Shelley's original novel, and learns to

-short phrases and 44 simple words.
-Karloff,
+speak, although limited to short phrases and 44

-interestingly, was absolutely opposed to giving
+absolutely opposed to giving the Monster a voice

-the Monster a voice (Gifford, 1973).
+(Gifford, 1973).

-The movie has been shown on TV and released
+The movie has been shown

-multiple times on various media; my current copy
+on TV and released multiple times on various

-comes from a 2013 Universal release of 8 classic
+Universal release of 8 classic horror movies on

-horror movies on high-definition Bluray.
-Image
+high-definition Bluray.
+Image quality ranges from

-quality ranges from extremely good to very good,
+extremely good to very good, and the sound holds

-and the sound holds up to the same quality
+up to the same quality standard.
+There are plenty

-history of the individual movies, including notes
+of extras on the history of the individual

-on restauration.
+movies, including notes on restauration.

 |